FIT3170-Weather/weather-alerts/README.md

 - Provides alerts for weather 'warnings' for locations that have been selected by the user.
 - Decoupled from the main CliMate application.
 - Alerts are sent via email.
-- Uses https://developer.data.gov.my/realtime-api/weather#warning-forecast to get the weather warnings.
+- Uses [Malaysia's official open data portal](https://developer.data.gov.my/realtime-api/weather#warning-forecast) to get the weather warnings.
 - Uses the main CliMate application's database to get the user's selected locations and email addresses.
 - Warning forecasts are checked every 5 minutes.
 - If a new warning is found, an email is sent to the user.